 Feeling at home is about emotional connection

-When we asked our homeowners what really made them feel at home, it was the little things that made the difference.
-Family photos, a bookshelf filled with books, having a ‘place’ on the sofa and being able to sleep in their ‘own’ bed were all top causes for making a house into a home.
+When we asked homeowners what really made them feel at home, it was the little things that made the difference.
+Family photos, a bookshelf filled with books, having a ‘place’ on the sofa and being able to sleep in their own bed were all top reasons why a house felt like home.

-The living room is voted the most homely space in a new house
+The living room is voted the homeliest space in a house

 Having a place on the sofa was one of the top three homely triggers, and we know how great it feels to have the right sofa for all the family.
-Making sure there’s space for everyone means corner sofas are always popular with families moving house.
+Making sure there’s space for everyone means corner sofas are always popular.
 Then you just need to agree who is sitting where, and your home will instantly feel more like your own!

 Over half of homeowners feel their home represents their personality

-And almost 60% of people said their home represents parts of their personality throughout.
+And almost 60% of people said their home represents parts of their personality.
 For inspiration, many looked on social media for interiors and furniture photos, while a quarter browsed furniture stores to see what would suit them, and a fifth were influenced by looking around their friends’ houses.

-Once you’ve unpacked the last cardboard box you can give a huge sigh of relief, snuggle down on your special space on the sofa and start to finally settle in, feeling you’re just where you belong.
+Staying at home has never been more important.
+So snuggle down on your special space on the sofa and settle in knowing that you’re just where you belong.
 It may take a little while to get things exactly how you want them, but it’s well worth the effort.
-There’s no place like home, and we’re all #AtHomeTogether
+Because there’s no place like home, and we’re all #AtHomeTogether